 If the test result shows a high probability result, Babyvision will be able to contact your local hospital to arrange any follow up care and discuss further options.

 How is the test performed?

-Can I find out the Gender of my baby?
+Can I find out the gender of my baby?

+This option is also available for twin pregnancies.
 A female result for a twin pregnancy will apply to both babies, a male result will apply to either one or both babies.

 Sex Chromosome conditions

 The Illumina VeriSeq v2 test can also assess the risk of sex chromosome conditions XXX, XYY, XXY and a missing X chromosome in a girl (Turner Syndrome).
 The sonographer will discuss this option with you at your appointment to determine whether requesting the risk of sex chromosome conditions is right for you.
 Please note, this option is not available for twin pregnancies.

 What is the cost of the Illumina VeriSeq v2 test?